 To borrow a PLUS Loan, please follow these instructions:

 Most PLUS loans borrowers don't have to complete PLUS counseling.
 PLUS counseling is only required if you have an adverse credit history.
 If you are required to complete it, visit PLUS Counseling.

 Student borrowers must complete exit loan counseling when they graduate, stop attending the university, or drop below half-time enrollment.
 Before beginning your exit loan counseling session, you should have ready the names and addresses of two persons, each with a different address, who will know your whereabouts after you leave school (one can be a parent).

 If you are a Maryland resident, explore these repayment programs:

-For detailed information about the U.S. Department of Education 's three new debt relief programs, follow these links:
+Follow the links below, for detailed information about the U.S. Department of Education 's three debt relief programs.